The thermal SZ tomography: Simulations

 \subsection{The correlation coefficients r(k,z)}

-As addressed in \S \ref{sec:tomography}, a key input of the SZ tomography is the gas pressure-galaxy number density cross correlation coefficient $r$.
+As addressed in \S \ref{sec:tomography}, a key input of the SZ tomography is the gas pressure-dark matter density cross correlation coefficient $r$.
 State of art numerical simulations with purely gravitational heating (adiabatic simulations) is able to model $r(k,z)$ robustly.
 If we can further quantify the dependence of $r(k,z)$ on additional gastrophysics such as radiative cooling and feedback, we will be able to model $r(k,z)$ robustly for general cases and perform the SZ tomography robustly.
 For this purpose, we analyze the behavior of $r(k,z)$ in the two simulations.
-Since galaxies are tightly correlated with the matter distribution, and the stochasticity is small for the measurement of $r(k,z)$ between the gas pressure and galaxy number density, we are able to approximate galaxy distribution as matter distribution.
-Namely, what we actually measure is $r_{Pm}$, the cross correlation coefficient between the gas pressure and the matter density.
-To the first order approximation, these two should be identical.
-For example, for the often adopted constant galaxy bias model, the two are equal to each other.
-Even for scale dependent galaxy bias, as long as the stochasticity is negligible, the two should be equal to each other.
-In future works, we will populate dark matter halos with galaxies and measure the real gas pressure-galaxy cross correlation coefficient.

 \bfi{cc.eps} {\textbf{Top panel}: The cross correlation coefficient between the 3-D gas pressure and dark matter in adiabatic simulations (solid lines ) and non-adiabatic simulations (dashed lines).
 For both the simulations, $r(k)$ is greater than $0.9$ at $k\simeq 0.062$ \hMpc for all the 4 redshifts, as gas pressure traces dark matter on the very large scales.
 At intermediate scales where $0.4 \leq k \leq 3$ \hMpc, there's still great correlation about $\sim 0.8$ at $z=0$, while $r(k)$ drops by 25\% to $\sim 0.6$ at $z=2.08$. \textbf{Bottom panel}: The difference of $r$ between the two simulations: $\Delta r(k)/r_A(k)= (r_{NA}(k)-r_A(k))/r_A(k)$.
 If cooling and SN feedback are included, there's only $\sim 1-2\%$ change in $r(k)$ at most scales, and only at the smallest scales does $r$ change $\sim 5\%$. } \efi